TheGuyD/CSharp22Ex01/README.md

              '''

-3. write a program that print the Diamond from question 2 but in every height the user ask (include validation on the input) try use the assembly from question 2. <br/>
+3. write a program that print the Diamond from question 2 but in every height the user ask (include input validation) try use the assembly from question 2. <br/>

 4.write a program that the input a 9 char string and give the following feedback: